DerickEddington/signals_receipts/README.md

 # Motivation

-Using counters and [POSIX Semaphores](https://crates.io/crates/sem_safe) is a little simpler and cleaner than the classic "self-pipe trick", because a counters approach avoids having a pipe which would have some limited capacity, and because counters can immediately be incremented even when the rest of the processing isn't quite ready yet, and because semaphores are a more natural fit for just waking a consumer thread from within a signal handler.
+Using [POSIX Semaphores](https://crates.io/crates/sem_safe) is a little simpler and cleaner than the classic "self-pipe trick", because semaphores avoid having pipes and are a more natural fit for just waking a consumer thread from within a signal handler.
+Using counters enables immediately incrementing them even when the rest of the processing isn't quite ready yet but can process them later.
 This crate's uninstalling of its signal handling fully uninstalls the signal handlers at the OS-process level.

 These basic abilities of this crate are `no_std`.
 This crate exposes as public some of its mechanisms, in case they're useful for you to customize your use to be somewhat different than